dieu-nguyen24/8Week-SQL-Challenges/Case Study #1 - Danny's Diner/ReadMe.md

 ## The Problem
-Information about the case study can be found at: https://8weeksqlchallenge.com/case-study-1/
+The full information about the case study can be found at: [Link](https://8weeksqlchallenge.com/case-study-1/)

 In summary, Danny needs help with understanding his customers better in terms of visiting patterns, spending patterns, and preferences.
 His plan is to use these insights to decide if expanding the existing loyalty program is the right choice or not.